-Working on exercises should be an essential part of your studying.
+1. Solving at least 50% total of the exercises in advance of the sessions.
 There will be 4 exercise sessions, each with a problem set that will be posted on the course page well in advance.
-The exercise sessions are given by Dr. Tsz-Ning Wong.
+Hand in your solutions at the beginning of each session or e-mail to the teaching assistant Andrey Zhukov.